yuzhang1226/ecommerce-project/README.md

 ### Test Case 1:Display Product Listings
 - **Description:** Verify that the product listings are displayed correctly on the home page.
 - **Steps:**
-- Navigate to the home page of the application.
+- Navigate to the home page.
-- Ensure that the product cards are visible, displaying the product name, price, and image.
+- Ensure that the products are displaying the product name, price.
 - Click on a product to navigate to its details page.
 - **Expected Result:** The product listings should be displayed, and clicking on a product should take you to the product details page.
 ### Test Case 2: Add Product to Cart